 3. Services

+a.
+In General

 The supply of the following services is exempt from VAT:

-(i) Tickets for artistic, scientific, and cultural events approved by the Ministry of Culture, sport events, and up to 12 annual events held for the benefit of certain nonprofit organizations;
+(i) Tickets for artistic, scientific, and cultural events approved by the Ministry of Culture, sport events, and up to 12 annual events held for the benefit of certain nonprofit organizations.

-(ii) International air, sea, river and land transportation to and from Chile up to the port of destination, even if that involves local transportation;
+(ii) International air, sea, river and land transportation to and from Chile up to the port of destination, even if that involves local transportation.

-(iii) Insurance premiums for import-export transportation, air transportation, property located outside Chile, for earthquakes; reinsurance premiums; and readjustable life insurance premiums;
+(iii) Insurance premiums for import-export transportation, air transportation, property located outside Chile, for earthquakes; reinsurance premiums; and readjustable life insurance premiums.

-(iv) Commissions charged by certain nonprofit organizations on subsidized home mortgages;
+(iv) Commissions charged by certain nonprofit organizations on subsidized home mortgages.

-(v) Payments made to nonresidents that are either subject to the additional tax or exempt from such tax by application of a tax treaty.
-On the other hand, payments that are exempt from the additional tax by application of Chilean legislation or a tax treaty may be subject to VAT if the payments are made for services rendered or used within Chile.
-Of particular relevance are payments made for the use of standard software programs, which are exempt from the additional tax (see VI.B.4., above).
-Thus, these payments should be subject to VAT if they are exempt from the additional tax and are deemed to constitute services which are rendered from Chile.
-In this regard, as stated in B.2., above, a service is deemed to be rendered or used in Chile if the activity that constitutes the service is undertaken in Chile, irrespective of the place where such service is used.
-In the specific case of the right to use standard computer programs that are used in Chile, the service activity is deemed to take place in the jurisdiction where the owner of the copyright is located.
-Therefore, if the licensor is a nonresident, the service is deemed to take place outside of Chile.
-Consequently, the SII has concluded that payments made for this type of software is exempt from VAT even if it is also exempt from the additional tax.
+(v) Payments made to nonresidents that are subject to the additional tax.
+Payment that are exempt from the additional tax by application of Chilean legislation or a tax treaty will be subject to VAT if they are for services rendered or used within Chile.
+Of particular relevance are payments for the use of standard software programs, which are exempt from the additional tax (see VI.B.4., above).
+Such payments should be subject to VAT if they are exempt from the additional tax and are deemed to constitute services deemed to be rendered in Chile.
+In this regard, as stated in XII.B.2., above, a service is deemed to be rendered in Chile if the relevant activity is undertaken in Chile, irrespective of the place where the service is used.
+In the specific case of the right to use standard computer programs that are used in Chile, the activity is deemed to take place in the jurisdiction in which the owner of the copyright is located.
+Thus, if the licensor is a nonresident, the service is deemed to take place outside Chile.
+Consequently, the SII has concluded that payments made for this type of software are exempt from the additional tax but aree subject to VAT.

 (vi) Interest on any transaction, financial instrument, or loan of any nature, including commissions charged by financial institutions on guarantees.
-The exemption, however, does not apply to interest on transactions involving payments in installments;
+The exemption, however, does not apply to interest on transactions involving installment payments.

-(vii) Services rendered by individuals working alone and on an independent basis, if the personal exertion is the predominant aspect of the services as opposed to the materials used in supplying the services, as well as services rendered by workers under a relationship of dependency;

-(viii) Services rendered to nonresidents that the Customs Authorities classify as exports.
-The exemption applies even if the services are fully or partially rendered in Chile, provided they are used abroad;
+(vii) Services rendered to nonresidents that the Customs Authorities classify as exports.
+The exemption applies even if the services are fully or partially rendered in Chile, provided they are used abroad.

-(ix) Income derived in foreign currency by a hotel as well as on the rental of furnished dwellings, provided the service is rendered to a nonresident tourist and the hotel or owner of the dwelling is registered with the SII.
+(viii) Income derived in foreign currency by a hotel as well as from the rental of furnished dwellings, provided the service is rendered to a nonresident tourist and the hotel or owner of the dwelling is registered with the SII.
 In that regard, the SII has ruled that a hotel is an establishment in which tourists can stay for at least one night and which qualifies as a tourist establishment under the relevant regulations issued by the Ministry of Economy.
 The SII has also ruled that hotel services include not only the use of a room but also ancillary services provided by the hotel, such as food, beverages, laundry, and telephone.
-However, goods sold to nonresidents in hotels are subject to VAT;
+However, goods sold to nonresidents in hotels are subject to VAT.